HusnainMehmood5290/QA_Chatbot_GenAi/README.md

-# Information Retrieval from Multiple PDF 💁💬 with PaLM2
+# Information Retrieval from Multiple PDF 💁💬 with Ollama llama3.2

 # How to run?